openownership/data-standard/docs/schema/guidance/repr-state-owned-enterprises.rst

 Example scenarios
 ------------------------

 These examples show how statements might be connected to represent the involvement of a state with an enterprise.
 Only those property:value pairs that are particularly relevant to the scenario are shown in the statement blocks.
-Complete data would also show, for instance, the particular types of interests held by the state; such as an 80% shareholding.
+Complete data would also show, for instance, the particular types of interests held by the state, such as an 80% shareholding.

 Scenario 1